molybd/easypyfai/README.md

 # easypyfai

-A pyfai &amp; silx packaging easy to install and launch
+A pyfai & silx packaging easy to install and launch